Unplugged Lesson

 Give each student a worksheet.
 Tell them it's their turn to be the programmer.

-Challenge them to write the code to draw a simple square and then a rectangle.
+Challenge them to write the code to draw a simple square and then a rectangle (There are more complex challenges for more advanced students below)

 When they have completed the code, they can enter it into our online drawing robot to see if it works!